ichdamola/llama-powered-wordle-game/README.md

 1. Setting up the project environment
 2. Generating word patterns and lists
+3. Fetching word patterns using generative AI
-3. Implementing the game logic
+4. Implementing the game logic
-4. Creating the user interface with Streamlit
+5. Creating the user interface with Streamlit

 # 1. Setting Up the Project Environment 🛠️
 First, we need to set up our project environment.
 We will use Python and Streamlit for this project.
 Begin by creating a virtual environment and installing the necessary dependencies.